LesterCarpay/Restaurant/README.md

 To do:
 - manage menu items should just be one menu, with options add menu item, delete menu item, change menu item description, add ingredients to menu item etc.
-- removing menu items should also remove all their ingredient relations from the table
+- removing ingredients should also remove all menu item ingredient relations from the table
 - password should be hidden
 - each menu should have the ability to cancel the operation